Code-Institute-Submissions/outerzone/README.md

 * Where do I store JSON if data needs to be accessed in multiple apps?
 * Login - add styling for anchors
 * Buttons - why is btn writing white?
+* Fix padding and text size for smaller screens

 # Project Requirements
 ## Main Technologies